 The College is not-for-profit and is recognized as a 501(c)(3) organization by the Internal Revenue Service which allows the College to receive grants and gifts, both restricted and unrestricted.
-The College also welcomes the gift of suitable books and related materials for the John W. Neth, Jr. Library.
+The College also welcomes the gift of suitable books, related materials, and current, unmarked course texts for the John W. Neth, Jr. Library.